sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

 * ZED-F9P &mdash; 0x42 (default)
 * NEO-D9S &mdash; 0x43 (default)

-Users can also connect to the USB hub over I<sup>2</sup>C by adding a solder blob to the jumper with two pads labeled as I2C.
-Once connected, the peripheral will be connected to the primary I<sup>2</sup>C port.
-The associated address is listed below.

-* USB Hub &mdash; 0x2C

 ### ESP32 Secondary I<sup>2</sup>C Port

 Inside of the enclosure, there is a Qwiic vertical port available.
 This is connected to the Qwiic OLED via a Qwiic cable.
-This port is connected to the ESP32's secondary I<sup>2</sup>C port with SCL connected to pin 15 and SDA1 connected to pin 12.
+This port is connected to the ESP32's secondary I<sup>2</sup>C port with SCL connected to pin 15 and SDA connected to pin 12.
 The logic level is also 3.3V.
 Currently, there are no pull-up resistors attached to this line.
 To attach the 2.2k&ohm; pull-up resistors to the port, you will just need to add a solder blob to the I<sup>2</sup>C jumper.

 <div style="text-align: center;">
   <table>